 This is another affordable small light that charges with hand cranking or the built-in solar panel.
 The carabiner clip makes it easy to attach to packs.
 The small size and affordability make them a good choice for putting in a lot of different places.
 If you crank at a rate of 2 cranks per second for a minute, you can get 10 minutes of light.
 Of course, the solar panel helps keep it charged to.
 The maker claims that the solar panel does a good job of charging the light under indoor lighting conditions so if you have a light on, it will help keep it topped off.

 This struck me as being a light I should include because it is more of a classic design but also includes a radio.
 You can charge this via USB or hand-cranking.
-It is also a battery bank for charging your phone, and it comes in at under $20 at the moment.
+It is also a battery bank for charging your phone.
 You can choose from a high or low light setting.

 I didn’t see much to indicate this is very waterproof or anything like that, but it is made for camping, so I imagine it is good for a little bit of water.
 The telescoping antennae help you get better radio reception.
 There are plenty of devices out there that don’t think about an antenna for reception which makes the radio useless.

-For those that just want a good durable light I would say go with the .
+For those that just want a good durable light I would say go with the 2 Pack of Bigfoot Lights.
 These lights give you the most light for the least amount of work, and they are totally waterproof, rugged, and inexpensive enough to put in any emergency kits or stash on your boat.

 I also have to say that the crank time of 1 minute for 80 minutes of light is going to be a lot easier on those that have trouble with their hands.
 Some of the lights on my list are not the best option for those that really cannot sustain a lot of movement with their hands.